 - Stores segmented data stored on different software platforms and allows granular access control privileges

-Merits and Benefits of Data Marts
+Uses of Data Marts

 - Efficient access to information: It is more efficient to access specific data in a data mart that is relevant to real-time needs.
 Data marts hold a subset of data warehouse information which makes it quick and easy to retrieve information.